pulibrary/command_line_curriculum/sec5/date.md

 ```bash
 date [ -u ] [ yymmddhhmm [ .ss] ]
 ```
-The comman `date` without any options displays the current date and time.
+The command `date` without any options displays the current date and time.
 As super user using `sudo` you can change the time using the `--set` flag.

 Example usage: